 Cyril’s memories of Waterloo, reimagined through art

-Cyril Johnson has worked in Waterloo for more than two decades, and now his memories have been captured in artform by the talented Victoria Long, a student at Morley College London.
+Cyril Johnson has worked in Waterloo for more than two decades, and now his memories have been captured in artform by the talented Victoria Long, student at Morley College London.

-Cyril has worked at Elizabeth House, adjacent to Waterloo Station since April 2000.
+Cyril Johnson has worked at Elizabeth House, adjacent to Waterloo Station since April 2000.
 A security supervisor, Cyril has been responsible for keeping the building, and those working in and around it, safe.

 Since then, Cyril has watched the area transform, but one thing that has remained is his love for his work.
 Cyril has patrolled the area overnight, on Christmas Day and at the weekends, always warmly welcoming visitors to Elizabeth House.